demanasta/pres-templates/README.md

 ## Usage details

-Thesis information such as title, author, year, degree, etc., and other meta-data can be modified in `thesis-info.tex`
+Thesis information such as title, author, year, degree, etc., and other meta-data can be modified in `pres-info.tex`

 ### Style file
 All style files `.sty` placed at `sty` directory.